gplessis/dotdeb-nginx/debian/modules/nginx-lua/README.markdown

     ngx.location.capture('/foo?a=1&b=3&c=%3a')

-that is, this method will automatically escape argument keys and values according to URI rules and concatenating them together into a complete query string.
+that is, this method will escape argument keys and values according to URI rules and concatenate them together into a complete query string.
 The format for the Lua table passed as the `args` argument is identical to the format used in the [ngx.encode_args](http://wiki.nginx.org/HttpLuaModule#ngx.encode_args) method.

 The `args` option can also take plain query strings: